 Personally, I’m not having to do with this, I’m not going to get into that at all.
 I’m sure he’s a lovely fellow, but there are obviously some people who don’t like him very much.

-I was simply referring to the state of the media and press freedom in your country.
+I was simply referring to the state of the media and press freedom in the UK.

-Here you go, that’s the point: in the book, you’re always saying “we were led to understand”, “so it seemed”, “we were told”, but what were you told, and by who?
+That’s the point: in the book, you’re always saying “we were led to understand”, “so it seemed”, “we were told”, but what were you told, and by who?
 The Italians make jokes all the time and don’t realise that the foreigners won’t get them the same way they do.
-Had you told me that the Sanremo Music Festival is kind of controlled by groups of influence, politics and power, that would have been something we could have certainly talked about – just like we could try to figure out who(ever) controls the Academy Awards in America.
+Had you told me that the Sanremo Music Festival is kind of controlled by groups of influence, politics and power, that would have been something we could have certainly discussedt – just like we could try to figure out who(ever) controls the Academy Awards in America.
 But to say that the Mafia itself gets to choose the winner, that’s a completely different story.

 But we’re talking about the same thing, whether you’re talking about it using the word mafia, or whether you talk about political influences, you know – a lot of them get mixed up together.
 You probably know that.
-All I can say is, you know, when my tour manager had a gun pulled on him, that was true.
+All I can say is that when my tour manager had a gun pulled on him, that was true.

 Right.
 But then you wrote that “he was the only one that was alarmed.
 To everyone else in the room, so it seemed, this was just how business was done” [p.186] – and you also wrote: